 - 1 egg

-Roll the pie crusts out on a lightly floured surface or piece of wax paper so that they're slightly larger and thinner than the traditional pie crust.
+- Roll the pie crusts out on a lightly floured surface or piece of wax paper so that they're slightly larger and thinner than the traditional pie crust.
 Use a bowl that's about 4 inches in diameter to cut circles out of the pie dough.
 Put about 2 heaping Tablespoons of the beef mixture on one half of each of the circles.
+Sprinkle with a small handful of cheese.
 Fold the other half over the beef then use a fork or crimp to seal the edges.
 If you're having trouble getting them to stick, put a little water along the edge with your finger.

 Amount Per Serving: Calories: 391 Total Fat: 26g Saturated Fat: 10g Cholesterol: 60mg Sodium: 408mg Fiber: 2g Sugar: 1g Protein: 13g

 This post was developed in partnership with Ohio Beef.
 As always, all opinions are my own.
 Thank you for supporting the wonderful businesses who keep NeighborFood afloat.
 There are also Amazon affiliate links in this post.
 If you click on a link and make a purchase, a small percentage will come back to NeighborFood.